isomerpages/moe-montfortsec/_admission/DSA.md

 </tbody>
 </table>
 <p>Students who satisfy the above criteria will be informed to attend a selection
-trial by <strong>Tue, 1 July 2025. </strong>Applicants who do not have prior
+trial by&nbsp;<strong>Wed, 1 July 2026.&nbsp;</strong>Applicants who do
-experience may also apply.
-The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants<strong>. </strong>Meeting all the criteria does not guarantee the student will be shortlisted/given an offer.</p>
+not have prior experience may also apply.
+The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants<strong>.&nbsp;</strong>Meeting all the criteria does not guarantee the student will be shortlisted/given an offer.</p>
 <p>The selection trial will be based on:</p>
 <ol data-tight="true" class="tight">
 <li>